Animal Care Volunteer Project in Costa Rica - San Jose

 What to expect and how you'll make an impact

-Dogs and cats abandoned by their owners often become stray and cause problems for local communities in Costa Rica.
-Vet clinics and animal welfare organisations take these animals in and nurse them to full health before finding them new, loving homes.
+Domestic animals that are abandoned by their owners often become stray and cause problems for local communities in Costa Rica.
+Vet clinics and animal welfare organizations take these animals in and nurse them to full health before finding them new, loving homes.

-As an Animal Care volunteer you’ll assist at vet clinics and animal welfare organisations and undertake a range of tasks to help improve the health and wellbeing of these vulnerable creatures.
+As an Animal Care volunteer, you’ll assist at vet clinics, animal welfare organizations, or horse therapy centers and undertake a range of tasks to help improve the health and well-being of these vulnerable creatures.
+Specific placements depend on where your help is most needed, but you are welcome to indicate a preference.

 - Bathing and grooming animals